 I will start my day of wedding photography with the bride while she gets ready with her mum and bridesmaids (and whoever else happens to be there – mother in law, brother, cousin, cat, etc).
 This includes getting photos of all the different stages of getting ready; mainly hair and make-up, but also all the fun and shenanigans that go on through the mist of hairspray and to the sound of 90s pop songs.

 1) Get something nice to wear

 This doesn’t need to be some fancy nightie with lace, silk and tassels (perhaps pom poms?).
 You’ll want to wear something that you’re comfortable in and looks nice.
-It can be pyjamas, dressing gown, shorts and a t-shirt, even a onesie can look fab (you can see Hazel setting an excellent example below).
+It can be pyjamas, dressing gown, shorts and a t-shirt, even a onesie can look fab.
 It’s just best not to wear your old, faded, unflattering PJs that may or may not have holes in unspeakable places.

 2) Make sure there is plenty of natural light in the room

 It really is the most flattering kind of light.
 It means your make-up artist will be able to see properly what you will look like outside (kind of important) and it also means that you will have the kind of beautiful, naturally lit photos that you see below without any orangey colouring that you get from electric lighting.

 It’s also great if there are a few mirrors in the room where you are getting ready.
 This will reflect the light around the room and also makes for some fun, creative shots.

 3) Try to keep the room free of clutter